ajbanks/pickr-post/README.md

 # topic-tweet

-Automated Media Analysis and Post Generation App
+Automated Media Analysis (Trust and Safety) and Post-Generation App

 ## Flask
 Environment should contain the following variables